 - Store in a tightly covered container, separating and cushioning the layers with sheets of waxed paper.

-Source: (This book has a lot of good recipes that I use)
+Source: (This book has a lot of good recipes; I adapted the sugar cookie recipe)